hotelkini/hotelkini.github.io/_posts/2021-02-25-front-ofice-manager-fairfield-by-mariot-kuala-lumpur-j-mariot-international-inc-a5153e878c7c960.md

 {% include article-adsense.html %}
 ### How To Apply
 Are you looking for new challenge and job opportunity in hotel industry this 2021 ?
-Just apply this Front Office Manager - Fairfield by Marriott Kuala Lumpur, J... job online through Indeed Malaysia
+Just apply this Front Office Manager - Fairfield by Marriott Kuala Lumpur job online through Indeed Malaysia
 <a href="https://malaysia.indeed.com/viewjob?jk=a5153e8778c7c960" class="btn btn--info" target="_blank" rel="nofollow noopenner">Apply Online</a>
 {% include 300-adsense.html %}